 See the example.

 The green button shows “AUTO SAVE”.
 This means that the route control will be automatically saved.
-Depending on what the organiser of the rally has configured, the speed and/or the time of passage will be noted on the control card.
+Depending on what the organizer of the rally has configured, the speed and/or the time of passage will be noted on the control card.

 The pop up with the control will disappear from the screen after 15 seconds (default).
-It is not necessary to click on the green button, but this can of course be clicked if the equipe wants to.
+It is not necessary to click on the green button, but this can of course be clicked if the participant wants to.